Deep learning of phase transitions with minimal examples: Summary and outlook

 We find our results encouraging for eventual application of supervised learning to systems with crossovers.
-In particular, the ability of a minimally trained model to find not just $T_{\mathrm{c}}$ but to some degree $\nu$ and $\gamma$ indicates that the model still learns salient features of configurations that flag a change of phase.
-Thinking about the QCD transition, one may imagine training at very high temperatures and very low temperatures, using the outputs of deep learning methods like CNNs to define a new observable that could be used to define a pseudocritical temperature.
+In particular, the ability of a minimally trained model to find not just $\Tc$ and $\nu$ but also to some degree $\gamma$ indicates that the model still learns salient features of configurations that flag a change of phase.
+Thinking about systems with a crossover, like the QCD crossover, one may imagine training at very high temperatures and very low temperatures, using this approach as a first step that identifies a range of promising pseudocritical temperatures.
+This range could then be refined for example by using multiple temperatures where all known physical observables agree on the phase.